ymcatwincities/openy/docroot/modules/custom/personify_mindbody_sync/README.md

   * Fast proceeds withing last 24 hours.
   * Slow proceeds with all failed items.

-By default Syncer is in DEBUG mode.
-In order to run it in production you have to disable DEBUG mode.
+By default the Syncer is not in production mode.
+In order to run it in production you have to enable production mode.

+To enable production mode:

+  `drush cset personify_mindbody_sync.settings is_production 1`

 To run the process use the next code: